stezu/stripe-for-woocommerce/README.txt

 The plugin should automatically update with new features, but you could always download the new version of the plugin and manually update the same way you would manually install.

 == Changelog ==

+= 1.2 =
+* Feature: Subscriptions!
+* Feature: Filters for customer and charge descriptions sent to Stripe
+* Tweak: Localization wasn't set up before, now if someone wants to translate, they can
+* Tweak: Namespace changed from wc_stripe to s4wc
+* Fix: The most recent card used is marked as default now
+* Fix: Token was sometimes not created
+* Fix: Paying from the pay page didn't send Stripe address details

 = 1.11 =
 * Tweak: Database handling is now in it's own class